noahvsb/FRHDScripts/leaderboard/README.md

 npm run leaderboard <username> <minPlays (optional)> <maxPlacement (optional)>
 ```

-`username`: the user for which the leaderboard spots are generated.
+`username`: the user for which the leaderboard spots are generated. (caps insensitive)

 `minPlays`: used to filter the tracks on a minimum amount of plays. (must be a positive integer)